 - 3.1.1 Posters and fliers are permitted, as long as they do not exceed 11" x 17" and are only posted on bulletin boards (NO windows, walls, doors, etc.).
 Anything that is constructed from a piece of paper constitutes a poster.
 We encourage candidates to limit themselves to one poster per bulletin board per candidate.
 The exception is that candidates (and their direct supporters) may post a poster or flier on their personal door.
-Damage caused by poster removal from walls, etc. will be billed to the candidate's student account advertised on the poster.
-All campaigning materials should be removed within 48 hours following the election.
-There will be one designated bulletin board for candidates in Collis.
-Only one poster or flier per candidate is allowed on this board.
-Only the candidates themselves and their campaign teams may post posters and fliers. - 3.1.2 Tearing down, defacing or tampering with another candidate's properly placed poster in any way will result in disqualification from the election. - 3.1.3 Remember that when printing to any printer (such as GreenPrint) you are restricted to printing only one copy per document.
-All other copies must be made at the Dartmouth College Copy Center (located off campus).
-A record will be kept for all candidates, and monitored by EPAC.
-All printed campaign materials must include EPAC logo, which is on file at the Copy Center and available from the Office of Student Life in Collis 217 or from members of EPAC. - 3.1.4 Printed material lacking EPAC logo will result in sanctions. - 3.1.5 Copying is not allowed in any other location.
+Damage caused by poster removal from walls, etc. will be billed to the student account of the candidate advertised on the poster.
+All campaigning materials must be removed within 48 hours following the election.
+Failure to do so may result in disqualification or other sanctions, as determined by EPAC.
+Only the candidates themselves and their campaign teams may post posters and fliers. - 3.1.2 Candidates must follow all building regulations for placing posters, such as obtaining approval from the building manager.
+It is the responsibility of the candidate and their campaign team to know the proper process for obtaining approval to place posters. - 3.1.3 Tearing down, defacing, or tampering with another candidate's properly placed poster in any way will result in disqualification from the election. - 3.1.4 Remember that when printing to any printer (such as GreenPrint) you are restricted to printing only one copy per document.
+All other copies are strongly encouraged to be made at the Dartmouth College Copy Center (located off campus).
+A record will be kept for all candidates and monitored by EPAC.
+All printed campaign materials must include the EPAC logo, which is on file at the Copy Center and available from the Office of Student Life in Collis 303 or from members of EPAC. - 3.1.5 Printed material lacking the EPAC logo will result in sanctions. - 3.1.6 Copying is not allowed in any other location.